demisto/content-docs/docs/partners/marketplace.md

 All integrations must be free.
 We always want to encourage our mutual customers to connect our systems such that 1+1=3.
 Premium paid content can consist of any other elements including complex playbooks, detailed automation scripts, dashboards that appeal to a specific user type, etc.

-Premium content is held in your private repository.
-Free content is held in our open source repository.

 ### Points

 The Marketplace transacts in points, rather than dollars, such that one point is valued at US$100.
-Customers purchase points via their Palo Alto Networks sales channels and spend those points on your content.
+Customers purchase points via their Palo Alto Networks sales channels and subscribe to your content with those points on a monthly basis.
+We automatically pay you a revenue share also on a monthly basis, with no invoice required!

 ### Show Your Pack